 The Menger Hotel connection

-The single most distinctive feature of the H&H family story is that the firm’s senior leadership comes from the same family that owned San Antonio’s landmark hotel — a connection that runs through Catherine’s grandfather William L. Menger.
+The single most distinctive feature of the H&H family story is that the firm’s senior leadership comes from the same family that owned San Antonio’s landmark hotel — a connection that runs through Catherine’s father William A. Menger.
 Why this matters:

 1. Hotel-trade pre-existing channel.
 H&H’s hotel-and-restaurant trade brand was Master Chef Coffee (c.1927 origin per project lore + 1952 “25-year favorite” corroboration).
 E. E. Knous’s role as restaurant specialist appears in 1923 — so H&H was selling to the hotel/restaurant trade well before Master Chef was branded.
 The Menger Hotel itself was a plausible internal first-customer for hotel-trade coffee, though no surviving invoice or 1920s-era contract documents this directly.
 The proximity of Mi Tierra Cafe (Market Square, founded 1941) as a known Master Chef customer is the analogous post-1941 documented case.